-Cement firm Lafarge pleads guilty to supporting ISIS
+Cement firm Lafarge pleads guilty to supporting IS

 French cement maker Lafarge has pleaded guilty in the US to supporting the Islamic State and other terror groups.

-The firm agreed to pay a $777.8m (£687.2m) fine for paying bribes to keep a factory running in Syria after war broke out in 2011.
+The firm agreed to a $777.8m (£687.2m) penalty for payments it made to keep a factory running in Syria after war broke out in 2011.

-Prosecutors said it marked the first time a company had pleaded guilty to aiding terrorists in the US.
+Prosecutors said it marked the first time a company had pleaded guilty in the US to aiding terrorists.

 Lafarge said it "deeply regretted" the events and "accepted responsibility for the individual executives involved".